crisaraoz/animelist-search/README.md

-Search Bar using MyAnimeList Api as EndPoint.
+#Search Bar using MyAnimeList Api as EndPoint.

+React.js for Components and HTML/CSS for styling